crichards17/Rust_Compressor/README.md

 - Expose only session space IDs to application authors.
 This means that application developers don't need to manage multiple ID spaces or worry about converting IDs between session space and op space.
 This simplifies the data management process and reduces the chances of errors or inconsistencies.

-  - **Note:** Session space IDs are only unique within the originating session (for most applications this will mean within each individual client's instance).
+  - **Note:** Session space IDs are only unique within the originating session (for most applications this will mean within each individual client's app instance, as it is rare to hold handles to more than one allocator).
+This constrains usage to scopes where IDs are unique; for instance, application developers should never persist these IDs and should instead be directed to convert them to StableIds first.

 - Use op space IDs for serialized forms, such as sending information over the wire or storing it in a file.
 Op space IDs are in their _final_ form if possible, which imparts a performance benefit by reducing normalization work when a client receives a network operation or rehydrates an allocator.
 - When serializing op space IDs, annotate the entire context (e.g., file or network operation) with the session ID.
 This is necessary because not all IDs in op space are in their _final_ form.
 Any non-finalized IDs will still be in their session space form, unique only within that specific session.
 Annotating the entire context with the session ID ensures that recipients of the serialized data can correctly interpret and process the non-finalized IDs.